meganthadev/beautyj-frontend/README.md

 ## Beauty Junkie App's Frontend README

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Welcome to Beauty Junkie !
 An app to track, log, rate, and review beauty products!
 For those of us who could maybe slightly just a little bit.. be considered beauty junkies!